rageappliedgame/ClientSideGameStorageAsset/README.md

 Note: Binary serialization was forseen also but has issues with PCL (Portable Class Libraries)
       and is therefor currently disabled.

-Note: The structure is now saved in a format6 alike the data (so no longer as base64 encoded xml embedded in json).
+Note: The structure is now saved in a format alike the data (so no longer as base64 encoded xml embedded in json).